-There are a number of different guidelines for treating lipids in patients with diabetes.
-The American College of Cardiology and American Heart Association (ACC/AHA) recommend that patients with both type 1 and type 2 diabetes between 40 and 75 years of age be treated with statin therapy [123].
-If the estimated 10 year risk of developing a cardiovascular event is > 7.5% they recommend intensive statin therapy (atorvastatin 40-80mg or rosuvastatin 20-40mg).
-If the 10 year cardiovascular risk is < 7.5% they recommend moderate statin therapy (for example atorvastatin 10-20mg, simvastatin 20-40mg, pravastatin 40mg).
-Cardiovascular risk can be determined using a calculator that is available at http://my.americanheart.org/cvriskcalculator or can be downloaded as an app for a smart phone or tablet.
+There are several different guidelines for treating lipids in patients with diabetes.
+The American College of Cardiology and American Heart Association (ACC/AHA) 2013 guidelines recommend that patients with both type 1 and type 2 diabetes between 40 and 75 years of age be treated with statin therapy [96].
+If the estimated 10-year risk of developing a cardiovascular event is > http://my.americanheart.org/cvriskcalculator or can be downloaded as an app for a smart phone or tablet.
+If a patient with diabetes has clinical ASCVD they should be treated with intensive statin therapy if less than 75 years of age.
+Patients with diabetes and clinical ASCVD over 75 years of age should be treated with either intensive or moderate statin therapy depending upon the risks of developing drug toxicity.
 The ACC/AHA do not recommend any specific LDL goal but rather to just treat with statin therapy.
-The ACC/AHA guidelines do not recommend the treatment with drugs other than statins, but these guidelines were published before the results of the IMPROVE-IT trial were known.
+The ACC/AHA guidelines do not recommend the treatment with drugs other than statins, but these guidelines were published before the results of the IMPROVE-IT trial and PCSK9 inhibitor trials were known.
+The ACC in more recent recommendations acknowledges that one may consider absolute LDL-C or non-HDL-C levels for patients on statin therapy and where appropriate use additional drugs, such as ezetimibe and PCSK9 inhibitors, to lower lipid levels [97].